eclipse-velocitas/velocitas-docs/content/en/docs/concepts/development_model/vehicle_app_manifest/_index.md

 The _AppManifest_ defines the properties of your _Vehicle App_ and its functional interfaces.

 Functional interfaces may be the required service interfaces (e.g. a required gRPC service interface) or the used vehicle model and accessed data points.
-In addition to required functional interfaces, provided interfaces need to be specified as well.
+In addition to required functional interfaces, provided functional interfaces need to be specified as well.

 These defined interfaces are then used by the Velocitas toolchain to:

-* generate service stubs for either a client (required IF) or a server implementation (provided IF) (i.e. for gRPC)
+* generate service stubs for either a client implementation (required IF) or a server implementation (provided IF) (i.e. for gRPC)
 * generate a source code equivalent of the defined vehicle model

-This concept provides flexibility by separating the requirements of a _Vehicle App_ from the definition of a concrete _Runtime_ and _Middleware_ configuration.

 ## Context

-To fully understand the _AppManifest_, let's have a look at __who__ interacts with it:
+To fully understand the _AppManifest_, let's have a look at **who** interacts with it:

 ![Manifest Context](./manifest_context.drawio.png)

 ## Purpose

+* Define the requirements of a _Vehicle App_ in ab **abstract way** to avoid dependencies on concrete _Runtime_ and _Middleware_ configurations.
 * Description of your applications **logical interfaces**(VehicleModel, services, APIs, ...)
 * Enable **loose coupling** of logical interface descriptions and the Velocitas toolchain.
 Some parts of the toolchain are responsible for reading the file and acting upon it, depending on the type of logical interface
 * Providing an **extendable** syntax to enable custom logical interface types which may not provided by the Velocitas toolchain itself, but by a third party